noscripter/dbushell.com/src-markdown/blog/2015-05-metalsmith.md

 });
 ````

-With this in templates I can write:
+Using this in templates I can write:

 ````javascript
 {{ moment date 'dddd DD MM YYYY' }}